 '''

 isc print sqlerr(SQLCODE, isc status);

 EXEC SOL

-ROLLBACK:
+ROLLBACK;

-EXEC SOL
+EXEC SQL

 DISCONNECT;

 exit(1);

 '''

-Portability
+Portability Portability

-For portability among different SQL implementations, SQL programs should limit error handling to WHENEVER statements or direct examination of SOLCODE values.
+For portability among different SQL implementations, SQL programs should limit error handling to WHENEVER statements or direct examination of SQLCODE values.

 InterBase internal error recognition occurs at a finer level of granularity than SQLCODE representation permits.
 A single SQLCODE value can represent many different internal InterBase errors.
 Where portability is not an issue, it may be desirable to perform additional InterBase error handling.
-The remainder of this chapter explains how to use these additional features isc status is an array of twenty elements of type ISC STATUS.
-It is declared automatically for programs when they are preprocessed with gpre.
-Two kinds of InterBase error information are reported in the status array:
+The remainder of this chapter explains how to use these additional features.

-Additional InterBase error handling
+Additional InterBase Error Handling

 The same SQLCODE value can be returned by multiple InterBase errors.
-For example, the SOLCODE value, -901, is generated in response to many different InterBase errors.
+For example, the SQLCODE value, -901, is generated in response to many different InterBase errors.
 When portability to other vendors' SQL implementations is not required, SQL programs can sometimes examine the InterBase error status array, isc status, for more specific error information.